Low-Rank Koopman Deformables with Log-Linear Time Integration: Applications

 The log-linear time stepping enabled by our formulation makes inverse problems such as control-force estimation tractable at interactive rates.
 We demonstrate this capability on a soft pneumatic robot finger, where the internal air pressure serves as the control input.
 Pressure is modeled as an explicit force applied to the faces of the interior chamber, and the resulting deformation is governed by the learned DMD dynamics.

 The control variable $\mathbf{C} \in \mathbb{R}^k$ represents the pressure magnitudes applied to $k$ inner chambers.
 The corresponding force is modeled as

 where $\mathbf{A}(\mathbf{X})$ encodes how the current deformed state $\mathbf{X}$ translates pressure into force—e.g., based on deformed triangle areas on the internal surface.
+Following \cite{matyka2021pressure}, we distribute pressure forces to vertices proportionally to the deformed areas of adjacent faces, with directions given by the corresponding face normals.
 Since $\mathbf{A}(\mathbf{X})$ depends on $\mathbf{X}$, computing the final state by traditional simulation would require evaluating the pressure-induced force at every time step, making the total cost linear in the number of steps $N$.

 Instead, we assume the system reaches a quasi-static state with negligible velocity, allowing us to assume a constant force at final state.
 Under this assumption, and assuming a fixed linear Koopman operator during each iteration, the final deformation due to pressure can be approximated as: